Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

 Salmon in the plastic bags

-The best way to extend the shelf life of salmon is to freeze it.
-Wrap it in a sealed plastic bag then place it in the coldest part of the freezer.
-I would normally put it against the freezer wall.
-Avoid placing it near the door lid because the temperature in that area tends to fluctuate, especially when the freezer is opened every now and then.
+The best way to extend its shelf life is to freeze the salmon rather than store it in the refrigerator.
+Wrap it in a sealed plastic bag, then place it in the coldest part of the freezer.
+I would typically put it against the freezer wall.
+Avoid placing it near the door lid because the temperature in that area tends to fluctuate, especially when the freezer is opened now and then.

-In storing fresh salmon, it is important to remove all the air from the plastic wrap where you will put it.
+In storing fresh salmon and preserving its quality and flavor, it is essential to remove all the air from the plastic wrap or store it in a freezer-safe bag/vacuum-sealed bag.
 Doing so can prevent freezer burn.
-I suggest you invest in a vacuum sealer.

 You can then thaw the frozen salmon in the fridge overnight before cooking it.
 But salmon thawed in cold water must be cooked right away.